Top Five Things to Do on Kauai

-Witness the Na Pali Coast: One of the most iconic of Hawaii’s shore lines is the Na Pali Coast in Kauai.
+One of the most iconic of Hawaii’s shore lines is the Na Pali Coast in Kauai.
 For 17 miles, the cliffs, some as high as 4,000 feet, tower over secluded beaches, valleys and sea caves.
-There are trails to be hiked and waterfalls to be admired along the impenetrable wall of greenery.
-For many years Hawaiians found shelter on this coast, farming the land and fishing for survival.
-It has been prominently featured in films and has become one of the most popular places to visit on the island.
-We recommend spending an afternoon taking in the beauty of the Na Pali Coast either via boat tour, by renting sea kayaks kayak or by hiking on the 11-mile Kalalau Trail.
+Here, you can hike trails and admire waterfalls along the impenetrable wall of greenery.
+For many years, Hawaiians found shelter on this coast, farmed the land and fished the waters.
+You have probably seen the area in many films.
+It is also one of the most popular places to visit on the island.
+We recommend spending an afternoon taking in the beauty of the Na Pali Coast.
+You can do this by boat tour, renting sea kayaks or hiking on the 11-mile Kalalau Trail.

-Hike Waimea Canyon: The staggering glory of Waimea Canyon is unparalleled.
-From its rich red rock to lush green foliage and plummeting 3,500 feet depths, there is no wonder why some described it as the “Grand Canyon of the Pacific.”r The canyon, extending over 10 miles long and more than a mile wide, was carved out by Waimea Stream and its tributaries, which in turn, are fed by one of the wettest spots on the planet, Mt.
+The staggering glory of Waimea Canyon is unparalleled.
+From its red rock to green foliage, it’s no wonder why some call it the Grand Canyon of the Pacific.
+Over the eons, Waimea Stream carved out the canyon, extending over 10 miles long and more than a mile wide.
+This stream is fed by one of the wettest spots on the planet, Mt.
 Waialeale.
-Hikers can take in the views from a number of viewpoints, such as Pu’u Hinahina and Pu’u Ka Pele lookouts, which highlight the canyon walls, waterfalls and Waimea Stream.
+Hikers can take in the views from a number of viewpoints, like Pu’u Hinahina and Pu’u Ka Pele lookouts.
+These places showcase the canyon walls, waterfalls and Waimea Stream.

 There are guided tours or hiking trails for those preferring their own pace.
 Out of all the things to experience on Kauai, hiking Waimea Canyon is a must.